App development costs: How much does it cost to implement your idea?

 The cost of your app depends primarily on the following:

 Native apps, i.e. apps that are specifically programmed for iOS or Android, are usually more powerful and offer more options — but are also more complex to develop.
 When it comes to web apps that are opened via the browser, there are big differences in terms of effort.
-You are Aber tends to get to the market faster zu, but they may be less powerful in terms of performance and range of functions, depending on the project.
+But they are tends to get to the market faster In return, they may be less powerful in terms of performance and range of functions, depending on the project.

 Typical cost drivers in app development in detail